Political Science (POLI)

 POLI 3125 3 credits

-Visions of Nationhood: Canada, Quebec, and First Nations
+Visions of Nationhood: Canada, Indigenous Peoples, and Québec

 Students will examine diverse visions of nationhood in Canadian political discourse.
-They will probe competing conceptions of Canada, and explore the challenges to these conceptions posed by Quebec and indigenous nationhoods, as well as the intersections between multicultural pluralism and nationality in Canada.
+They will probe competing conceptions of Canada, and explore the challenges to these conceptions posed by Québecois and Indigenous nationhoods, as well as the intersections between multicultural pluralism and nationality in Canada.

 Level: UG

-Prerequisite(s): 18 credits from courses at the 1100-level or higher, including 3 credits from POLI
+Prerequisite(s): 18 credits from courses at the 1100 level or higher, including 3 credits from courses in POLI

 POLI 3131 3 credits